cambiotraining/bacterial-genomics/materials/27-run_bactmap.md

 **Remember to QC your data!**

 Remember, the first step of any analysis of a new sequence dataset is to perform Quality Control.
-For the purposes of time, we've run bacQC for you and the results are in `results/bacqc`.
-Before you run assembleBAC, have a look at the read stats and species composition TSV files and make sure that the data looks good before we go ahead and map it to our reference.
+For the purposes of time, we've run bacQC for you and the results are in `preprocessed/bacqc`.
+Before you run `bactmap`, have a look at the read stats and species composition TSV files and make sure that the data looks good before we go ahead and map it to our reference.

 :::